The Best Pole Saws For Trimming and Pruning That We’ve Tested

 • Bar size: 15 inches

-For occasional branch removal around the yard and garden, don’t sleep on manual pole saws.
+Manual pole saws can be a great option for occasional branch removal around the yard and garden.
 Requiring no fuel or electricity, this one from Fiskars is lightweight, compact, affordable, and easy to use and maintain.

-This pole saw has a built-in lopper for clean, easy removal of smaller branches up to 1⅛ inches thick and a razor-sharp 15-inch pruning saw blade capable of cutting through limbs up to 8 inches thick.
+This saw has a built-in lopper for clean, easy removal of smaller branches up to 1⅛ inches thick and a razor-sharp 15-inch pruning saw blade that slices through limbs up to 8 inches thick.
 The pole extends from 7 to 14 feet long.
 The oval profile of the pole is designed to minimize flex, improving power transfer from the operator to the blade when sawing through high branches.

 Though the market seems to have a powered tool for every possible task, sometimes that’s not necessary.
 We really liked the simplicity of this manually powered tool.
 It did the job perfectly at a much lower price than powered pole saws.
 The saw blade was incredibly sharp with a slight incurve to keep it in contact with the wood throughout the saw stroke.
 It cut branches up to 6 inches thick almost as quickly as the electric pole saws.
 We were able to cut through branches up to 8 inches thick and might have been able to go a bit thicker if needed, but the going was slower with these thicker branches.